 Fortunately, you can appeal the FDEO’s decision.
-However, the process is complicated.
-You need to retain an experienced attorney like from the attorneys at Chapman Law Group, to assist you.
+However, the process is complicated, and you will need to retain an experienced attorney like from the attorneys at Chapman Law Group, to assist you.
 If you lose your appeal, you stand to go without financial assistance (money) to support your family and yourself until you find a new job.

-If you have been dismissed from your job without just cause (i.e. misconduct), you should be eligible for unemployment compensation.
-An employer can fight and win the appeal, if the they terminated an employee for job-related misconduct, and the employer previously warned the employee that their job was in jeopardy.
+If you have been dismissed from your job without just cause (i.e., misconduct), you should be eligible for unemployment compensation.
+An employer can fight and win the appeal if they terminated an employee for job-related misconduct, and if the employer previously warned the employee that their job was in jeopardy.
 Chapman Law Group has contested many unemployment issues.

 The attorneys at Chapman Law Group can help you win your unemployment appeal, because they have experience with appeal hearings.
 The key to an effective appeal, is proper preparation for the telephonic hearing with the Appeals Referee.
 The Unemployment Appeals hearing before the Appeals Referee, is a critical step in the process.
 It is the only opportunity that you will have to introduce evidence to prove your case and obtain the unemployment benefits that you are entitled to receive.